passepartoutvpn/passepartout/README.md

 By using a beta version of the app, you understand that the software might be unstable, unreliable or plain broken from time to time.

+## Support

+Subscribe to the [/r/passepartout][about-reddit] subreddit for issues, feature requests and general discussion.

+There is also a public group on [Telegram][about-telegram].

 ## Overview

 ### All profiles in one place